sayymon/kotlin-basics/topics/basic-literals.md

 A character cannot include two or more digits or letters because it represents a single symbol.
 The following two examples are incorrect: 'abc', '543' because these literals have too many characters.

 Um caractere não pode incluir dois ou mais dígitos ou letras porque representa um único símbolo.
 Os dois exemplos a seguir estão incorretos: 'abc', '543' porque esses literais têm muitos caracteres.

+Strings

+Strings represent text information, such as the text of an advertisement, the address of a web page, or the login to a website.
+A string is a sequence of any individual characters.

+Strings representam informações de texto, como o texto de um anúncio, o endereço de uma página da web ou o login em um site.
+Uma string é uma sequência de quaisquer caracteres individuais.

+To write strings, we wrap characters in double quotes instead of single ones.
+Here are some valid examples: "text", "I want to learn Kotlin", "123456", "e-mail@gmail.com".
+So, strings can include letters, digits, whitespaces, and other characters.

+Para escrever strings, colocamos os caracteres entre aspas duplas em vez de simples.
+Aqui estão alguns exemplos válidos: "texto", "Eu quero aprender Kotlin", "123456", "e-mail@gmail.com".
+Portanto, as strings podem incluir letras, dígitos, espaços em branco e outros caracteres.

+A string can also contain just one single character, like "A".
+Do not confuse it with the character 'A', which is not a string.

+Uma string também pode conter apenas um único caractere, como "A".
+Não o confunda com o caractere 'A', que não é uma string.